ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 }
 ```
 ## User Input
-A user can feed in input to the graphcial interface through touch or button input.
+A user can feed in input to the graphical interface through touch or button input.
 The earlier example shows how it is done.

 ```cs
 app.InputProvider.RaiseTouch(x, y, touchState, DateTime.UtcNow);